oobabooga/text-generation-webui/README.md

 Once you have completed these steps, you should be able to start the web UI.
 However, you will first need to download a model.

-## Installation option 2: 1-click installers
+## Installation option 2: one-click installers

 [oobabooga-windows.zip](https://github.com/oobabooga/text-generation-webui/releases/download/installers/oobabooga-windows.zip)